Fast track training courses with Wise Owl

-|Faster pace||Our fast-track courses run (as the name might suggest) at a faster pace than our standard courses, allowing us to more time to cover extra topics.|
+|Faster pace||Our fast-track courses run (as the name might suggest) at a faster pace than our standard courses, allowing us more time to cover extra topics.|

-|Bulk time savings||For any training course some of the first day is wasted, as the trainer gets to know the group, understand their abilities and limitations and as everyone gets settled in.
-On days two and three of a fast-track course no time is wasted with introductions and general information.|
+|Bulk time savings||For any training course some time on the first day is not spent on training, as the trainer gets to know the group, understand their abilities and limitations and as everyone gets settled in.
+For a fast-track course days two and three can then be devoted entirely to training.|

 Set against this it's worth noting that people naturally fade towards the end of a course, and the longer the course the more pronounced this effect!

 Should you book on a fast-track course or not?